Sam Collyer

-Sam Collyer (born Walter Jamieson, May 14, 1842 in Boulogne, France - December 7, 1904 in Brooklyn, New York) was a bare-knuckle boxer, and the American Lightweight Champion.
+Sam Collyer (born Walter Jamieson; May 14, 1842 - December 7, 1904) was a bare-knuckle boxer, and the American Lightweight Champion.
 He was the son of James Jamieson and Jane Taylor of Angus, Scotland.
 He weighed between 115 and 125 pounds, and stood 5 feet 5 ½ inches.
 Born in France, he came to the United States as a boy.
 He received the United States Medal of Honor in 1898, for his actions in 1864 in the American Civil War.

 Early life

-Collyer was born in France as Walter Jamieson.
+Collyer was born May 14, 1842, in Boulogne, France, as Walter Jamieson.
 He came to the United States as a boy.
 He joined the Army from Brooklyn in September 1862.
 He received the Medal of Honor for his actions in the Siege of Petersburg.
 He left the army with the rank of Lieutenant in June 1865.